anderly/Expansive/README.md

 A powerful string expansion library for .NET you never knew you always wanted.

+# Release 1.5 Notes
+- **Breaking Change:** Removed startToken and endToken delimiters (Now use the TokenStyle Enum to select from MvcRoute style tokens, Razor style, NAnt style or MSBuild style)
+- Added **TokenStyle** Enum to select from 4 common token formats (MvcRoute-style, Razor-style, NAnt-style, MSBuild-style)

 # Release 1.4 Notes
 - Added new Expand(object model) method to allow passing in an object whose properties correspond to tokens in a string.